rabbibotton/clog/README.md

 Tip for Windows WSL linux user.
 Create a symbolic link from wslview to xdg-open in /usr/local/bin so that run-tutorial uses the windows browser.

-To see where the source files are:
+To see where the source, tutorial and demo files are:

 ```
 CL-USER> (clog:clog-install-dir)